-Departure: On the hour from 8am to 3pm (8am trip by prepaid reservation only)
+Departure: On the hour from 9am to 3pm weekends and weekdays

-Description: Our most popular trip, we depart from our River Road livery to the drop-in at Rusty Oar for a 2-3 hour float back to the River Road livery.
+Description: Our most popular trip, you check-in/pay/park at our River Ave livery and we depart via shuttle/bus to the drop-in UP RIVER at our Rusty Oar property for a 2-3 hour float back to the River Ave livery.

 **Non-reservation rate add $4